sabry-awad97/rust-mcp-servers/crates/sleep_mcp/README.md

 Once configured, you can ask Claude:

-> "Sleep for 30 seconds while waiting for the deployment"
+> "Sleep for 30 seconds while waiting for the deployment" (non-blocking)

+> "Do a blocking sleep for 5 seconds and wait for completion"

 > "Sleep until 2 PM UTC for the scheduled maintenance window"

-> "What's the status of the current sleep operation?"
+> "What's the status of all sleep operations?"

+> "Cancel operation abc123-def456"

+> "Cancel all active sleep operations"

 ### With MCP Inspector